sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 **Interviewer:** Sami Jurado<br>
 **Interviewee** Meggan Walsh<br>
 **Date:** September 13, 2023; Wednesday, 5:00pm<br>
-**Consumer Segments:** She is a parent who is a Girl Scout leader in her Daughter's Troop.Her daughters were both apart of Scouting prior to joinging Girl Scouts.<br>
+**Consumer Segments:** She is a parent who is a Girl Scout leader in her daughter's Troop.Her daughters were both apart of Scouting prior to joining Girl Scouts.<br>

 <br>**Key Insights:**<br>
 - Currently, Meggan's troop is using a platform called Band to communicate within their troop.
 It's like Whatsapp, but without the ability to make phone calls.
 Very limited ability to post any photos, no capacity for calendars.
 Texting and that it.
 Because the Girl Scouts have no official app to use, and a lot of red tape in what they are allowed to use, Band has been thier basic go-to, but it's not well-liked.